rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 ![](docs/1.png)

-## Step 5: The Details Screen
+## Step 5: The Details View

-Now we will implement choosing a piece of content and displaying the detail screen.
+Now we will implement choosing a piece of content and displaying the detail View.
 It is time to implement the function we mentioned when we set up the GridItemSelectedListener.
 The function header should look like this

 ```
 sub OnGridItemSelected(event as Object)